postmanlabs/postman-docs/_posts/01_postman/08_api_documentation/2017-05-04-environments_and_environment_templates.md

 An environment template you select while publishing documentation will be available to all documentation viewers.

-However, if your public documentation is published on a custom domain, only the environment template will be available in the published page, even if the user is signed into their Postman account.
+If your public documentation is published on a custom domain, only the environment template will be available in the published page, even if the user is signed into their Postman account.

 [![environmnets dropdown for public documentation](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-public-environMenu010718.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-public-environMenu010718.png)